kornia.geometry.boxes

 The transformed boxes.

-Inplace version of Boxes3D.transform_boxes()
+Inplace version of Boxes3D.transform_boxes().

 Return type: